THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Also, an extra eyepiece and a Barlow lens should cover you for all magnifications; just make sure your magnifications work out to be within the maximum magnification limits of the telescope.
 (I include a quick reference for calculating magnifications in my article on buying extra eyepieces.)

-The benefit of using a Telrad is that you’re not having to awkwardly place your eye up close to the finder as the bulls-eye pattern is visible from distances up to a foot or so behind the device.
+The benefit of using a Telrad is that you do not have to awkwardly place your eye up close to the finder as the bulls-eye pattern is visible from distances up to a foot or so behind the device.

 They aren’t that expensive.